 VANILLA BEAN ICING

-- In a bowl, weigh out or measure your flour and baking powder.
+- In a bowl, weigh or measure your flour and baking powder.
 I run a whisk through to blend and then set the bowl aside.
 In another bowl, weigh or measure the powdered sugar and set that bowl aside.
-Next, zest 1 Navel orange into a small bowl and set aside.
-Take that orange and cut it in half and using a juicer or by hand get at least 2 TBSP's of orange juice.
-Set that bowl aside.
+Next, zest, then juice the orange.
+You should get a packed tablespoon of zest and 2 tablespoons of juice.

-- With a hand-held or stand mixer, add the butter and cream cheese together and mixed thoroughly.
-Add the sugar slowly unless you like sugar all over your counter (which I have done once or twice).
-The confection sugar is light and flies quickly, so be careful and beat till fluffy.
-Blend in the egg and add the orange juice and orange zest, beat till entirely mixed.
-Next, gradually add the flour and baking powder and blend till all the flour is incorporated.
+- With a hand-held or stand mixer, add the butter and cream cheese and mix.
+Add the powdered sugar slowly, and then turn the mixer to medium speed for 3 minutes.
+You want light and fluffy.
+Next, blend in the egg and add the orange juice, orange zest, and orange extract.
+Finally, gradually add the flour and baking powder and blend until all the flour is incorporated.

 VANILLA BEAN ICING